 This workshop is oriented towards creativity and experimenting a cinematic language rather than the technical approach.
 It focuses on developing your ability to deal with a given subject and producing your very personal answer to that.

 We will propose an approach as close as possible to our own research and pratice, insisting on how research and critical thinking feed the production of forms.
 This implies either the choice of a subject - giving favour to a subjective point of view, but also a methodology of developing a project and producing it.

 During the workshop, we will go through all decisive phases of filmmaking.The participants will have to develop a personal subject, defining its objectives, point of view, narrative mode, etc. They will also be initiated to production issues, mainly oriented on learning how to adapt their intentions to the technical means they will have.
-Please bring along either a smartphone or a camera that’s able to make films as well as some knowledge in filming and/or editing.
+Please bring along either a smartphone or a camera that’s able to make films as well as some knowledge in filming and/or editing and your computer.

 • accommodation & food are included